-A Bachelor’s or Master’s degree in Nursing will help you become a nurse in one of the four main fields mentioned above, a paramedic, or a physician associate.
+Nursing will help you become a specialised nurse in adult nursing, children’s nursing, learning disability nursing or mental health nursing.
+Or you can become a paramedic or a physician associate.
 In time, you can use your experience to take up a more demanding position, such as chief/head nurse, and thus manage and train your own team of nurses.Read more